FlorenceLayburnUni/SingleMolecule_DiffractionLimited/README.md

 1. The FIJI macro requires images to be organised: Experiment folder/subfolders containing images/images.
 The macro will loop over all the image-containing folders in the Experiment folder
 2. Next, the index file must be updated and included in the newly-created sub-folder of CSV file results before data extraction.
 So organisation looks like: Experiment folder/subfolders containing images/images/Results folder (put index file in here)
 3. Now run the data extraction file in Python, only updating the file path to the Experiment folder is needed
 4. The output is a compiled file for all THUNDERSTORM results from all images, as well as a summary file with mean spot numbers and intensities.
+These are CSV files that can be used for subsequent statistical analysis ie using R
 5. The expected runtime depends on the number of images being analysed, for one folder of 360 images takes approximately 1 hour.
 Data extraction takes <30 seconds
 Note: this analysis assumes that images are 50 frames.
 For different frame numbers, just edit the multiplication factor in data extraction to the desired number.